 - Functional effectively as a member or leader of a team engaged in activities appropriate to the program’s discipline.

-- Support the planning, acquisition, delivery, and monitoring of information systems and their associated technologies within an organization’s environment.
+- Support and integrate the planning, acquisition, delivery, and monitoring of information systems and their associated technologies within an organization’s environment.

 - Creator Role: Our graduates will create and manage the systems and technologies that transform raw data into quality information that support good decision making so that organizations can accomplish their strategic goals.

 - Custodian Role: Our graduates will be effective data managers and leaders, safeguarding and professionally handling sensitive information as well as observing and promoting ethical standards in the profession.

 - Contributor Role: Our graduates will contribute to the economic growth and improved standard of living for the state of Arkansas and its citizens by making Arkansas a destination for high-tech industries due to the presence of a technologized workforce.